Complete Health Indicator Report of Infant Safe Sleep

 DefinitionPercentage of women who reported their newborn infants sleep on their backs.

-NumeratorNumber of new mothers who reported that their newborn infant sleeps on his or her back.
+NumeratorNumber of mothers who reported their newborn infant sleeps on his or her back.

 DenominatorNumber of Utah women with a live birth.

-Why Is This Important?About 3,500 babies in the United States die suddenly and unexpectedly each year.
-A thorough investigation is necessary to learn what caused these deaths.
-Sudden unexpected infant deaths include sudden infant death syndrome (SIDS), accidental suffocation in a sleeping environment, and other deaths from unknown causes.
+Why Is This Important?About 3,400 babies in the U.S. die suddenly and unexpectedly every year while sleeping.
+Sudden infant death syndrome (SIDS) is the sudden and unexplained death of a baby younger than 1 year old.
+Most SIDS deaths are associated with sleep.
+SUID (Sudden Unexpected Infant Death) includes all unexpected infant deaths: those due to SIDS, and those from other causes like accidental suffocation and entrapment.
+As the rate of SIDS has decreased, the rate of SUID has remained steady.
 Research has shown that placing babies on their backs to sleep is the most effective action that parents and caregivers can take to reduce the risk of Sudden Unexpected Infant Death (SUID).

 Healthy People Objective MICH-20:Increase the proportion of infants who are put to sleep on their backs